VPDC

 • Acyclovir, valacyclovir, and famciclovir are available for the initial treatment of shingles and are the preferred antivirals for herpes zoster infection.
 Treatment is most effective within 72 hours of symptom onset.

-• People with active lesions can spread Varicella Zoster Virus (VZV), which causes varicella in people who never had varicella or never received varicella vaccine.
+• People with active lesions can spread varicella-zoster virus (VZV), which causes varicella in people who never had varicella or never received varicella vaccine.
 Once varicella resolves, these individuals would be at risk for later developing herpes zoster.

 Diagnostic Testing